 Each CAN message m_m has a unique identifier and a priority denoted by ID_m and P_m respectively.
+We assume, the priorities are assigned to messages and not to the transmit buffers.
 The priority of a message is assumed to be equal to its ID.
 The priority of m_m is considered higher than the priority of another message m_n if $P_m < P_n$.
 Let the sets $hp(m_m)$, $lp(m_m)$, and $hep(m_m)$ contain the messages with priorities higher, lower, and equal and higher than m_m respectively.
 No doubt, priorities of CAN messages are unique, the set $hep(m_m)$ is used in the case of mixed messages.
-The $FRAME_TYPE$ attribute specifies whether a frame is a standard or an extended CAN frame.
+The FRAME TYPE attribute specifies whether a frame is a standard or an extended CAN frame.
 The standard CAN frame uses an 11-bit identifier whereas the extended CAN frame uses a 29-bit identifier.
 We define a function ξ_m that denotes transmission type of a message. ξ_m specifies whether m_m is periodic (P), sporadic (S) or mixed (M).
 Formally, the domain of ξ_m can be defined as follows.